bramkaarga/transcrit/README.md

 # Transport Network Criticality Analysis
 #### Repository of transport network modeling and criticality analysis Python library, along with documentation of a master thesis entitled: "Measuring freight transport network criticality: A case study in Bangladesh"
 #### Author: Bramka Arga Jafino
-#### MSc candidate in Engineering and Policy Analysis, Delft University of Technology, The Netherlands
+#### MSc in Engineering and Policy Analysis, Delft University of Technology, The Netherlands

 ***Brief summary of the thesis***